overte-org/overte/scripts/system/more/docs/v2/repositories.md

-appAgeMaturity | string | An age maturity rating of the application. appCategory | string | The category of the application. appHomeUrl | string | A human readable homepage for the application.
+appAgeMaturity | string | An age maturity rating of the application. appCategory | string | The category of the application. appHomeUrl | string | A human readable homepage for the application. appActive | bool | A boolean that determines whether to display the application in the application list.
+Normally this should always be 'true'.

 ### Example
 Here is an example implementation of the above table.
 This example is non-functional and serves only to illustrate the expected structure.